inikep/lzbench/README.md

 To remove one of compressors you can add `-DBENCH_REMOVE_XXX` to `DEFINES` in Makefile (e.g. `DEFINES += -DBENCH_REMOVE_LZ4` to remove LZ4).
 You also have to remove corresponding `*.o` files (e.g. `lz4/lz4.o` and `lz4/lz4hc.o`).

-lzbench undergoes automated testing using Azure Pipelines and AppVeyor with the following compilers:
+lzbench undergoes automated testing using Azure Pipelines with the following compilers:
 - Ubuntu: gcc (versions 7.5 to 14.2) and clang (versions 6.0 to 19), gcc 14.2 (32-bit)
 - MacOS: Apple LLVM version 15.0.0
-- MinGW (Windows): gcc 5.3 (32-bit) and gcc 9.1 (64-bit)
+- Windows: mingw32-gcc 14.2.0 (32-bit) and mingw64-gcc 14.2.0 (64-bit)
 - Cross-compilation: gcc for ARM (32-bit and 64-bit) and PowerPC (32-bit and 64-bit)